Bosa, Sardinia: 13 Absolutely Great Things To Do

 Go to Cane Malu

 Cane Malu deserves a separate mention as it is not a beach proper.
 This natural pool has been carved in the white trachyte rock that is found in the area of Bosa, and can only be reached on foot.
-You will need rock sandals to get there, as it can be slippery.
-I recommend wearing them to also get in the water, as there may be sea urchins.

 Some people enjoy jumping right into the natural pool but you can be low key and just slowly get there.